alecagha/SDS-348/README.md

 # Statistics and Data Sciences - Computational Bio and Informatics
-R and Python projects submitted for UT Austin's SDS 348
+R and Python projects regarding biological datasets for a n undergraduate course.
+Submitted Spring 2021, University of Texas at Austin